vananhmai-DA/E-commerce-Website-Performance-Purchase-Behavior-Analysis-SQL-BigQuery/README.md

 ![Product Cross-Sell Analysis](images/q08_product_cross_sell_analysis.png)

-Insight : Google Sunglasses was the most commonly purchased product together with “YouTube Men's Vintage Henley”, with 20 units ordered.
+Insight: Google Sunglasses was the most commonly purchased product together with “YouTube Men's Vintage Henley”, with 20 units ordered.
 This suggests a possible cross-selling opportunity by recommending frequently co-purchased products to customers who view or buy the Henley product.

 ---